-We have proposed an R interface for this library, called Runuran.
-This extends the usual functionallity in R for random variate generation in several ways.
+We propose an R interface for this library, called Runuran.
+This extends the usual functionality for random variate generation in R in several ways.
 First it is easy to sample from non-standard distributions.
-Secondly it is possible to choose different methods for a particular distribution, which is not yet possible in R except for normal distributions.
+Secondly it is possible to choose different methods to achieve a particular distribution, which is not possible in R except for the normal distribution.

-The object oriented approach of UNU.RAN is reproduced using S4 classes.
+The object oriented approach of UNU.RAN is reproduced using S4 classes (Chambers, 2000).
 This provides nearly all features of UNU.RAN and is very simple to use.
-In the following chapter we will describe the main ideas of our implementation and give examples of how to use UNU.RAN in R.
+In the following chapter we will describe the main ideas of our implementation and give examples how to use UNU.RAN in R.

-As we can see in the following simple example it is very easy to create non uniform random numbers for complicated distributions, e.g. the hyperbolic distribution:
+As we can see in the following example it is very easy to create non-uniform random variates for complicated distributions, e.g. the hyperbolic distribution: